What's new this season:

 - Chair one was repaired

 - New diniing options and food and beverage management

 Joe's Resort Review:

 The top down resort is best for hard core skiers who are looking for a challenge and is often nicknamed the Mad River Glen of Pennsylvania.
 80% of the slopes are intermediate or higher in difficulty.
 20% of the slopes are "beginner" but first timers should walk down the first steep of Snow Drop to gain confidence.
 Novice's will love taking Mambo Alley to Run Out for one of the longer continuous runs in the region for skiers of that level.
-The vertical drop is 1072 feet means that you can get a fair amount of ski runs in before hitting the chair back up.
+The vertical drop of 1072 feet means that you can get a fair amount of skiing in before hitting the chair back up.

 Joe's Favorite Slope:

 Stembogen ranks as my favorite by far.
 It offers everything from steeps, to bumps, to hairpin turns.
 For those who like the challenge, I highly suggest the bowl.
 Something you usually won't get in an eastern resort.

 Copyright 2013 Nexstar Broadcasting, Inc. All rights reserved.